View Count: 1990

 Recently, my 5-year-old daughter finished applying to kindergarten.
 I never had to apply to kindergarten; instead, I just went to the local school in my neighborhood in Detroit that anyone could attend.
-In California, there are charter schools and all sorts of options to public schools.
+In California, there are charter schools and many options for public schools.

-I think it is probably a good idea that she’s not going to attend the local public schools.
-There are some really bad kids in my neighborhood.
+I think it is probably a good idea that she will not attend the local public schools.
+There are some terrible kids in my neighborhood.

 “We’ve already shot three scenes so far and another two and we’ll have the porno made,” one of them said.

 They then started talking about how one of the girls they were making the porno with refused to a scene involving a sex act choreographed in a certain way.